attmod/proto0/workdir/README.md

 # init.sh

+This is run inside a docker container

 Functions:
 - recompile icub-gazebo (make sure it is up-to-date)
 - set paths for robotology, static /usr/local
-- start yarpserver and yarpmanager with app/icub-gazebo.xml
+- start yarpserver

 Closing the terminator terminal window ends the session

+# go

+Running

+    ./go

+will recompile system1, install it, and launch yarpmanager

 # system1